← Back to Guides

 Step 2: Identify what format they're using.

 Is this a custom spreadsheet?
 An EcoVadis assessment?
-A CDP questionnaire?
+A CDP Supply Chain questionnaire?
 A Sedex SAQ?
 Each platform has different structures and expectations.
 Understanding the format helps you know what's actually required versus what's optional.
-If you're facing multiple platforms, the article on understanding customer ESG platforms explains the differences.
+If you're facing multiple platforms, the guide to EcoVadis, CDP and Sedex differences explains the tradeoffs.

 Step 3: Map questions to your existing data.